Beyond Bradley-Terry Models: A General Preference Model for Language Model Alignment: Experiments

 \section{Experiments}

 \definecolor{darkgreen}{rgb}{0.0, 0.000, 0.0} \definecolor{darkred}{rgb}{0.000, 0.0, 0.0}

-We conducted extensive experiments to evaluate the effectiveness of the proposed General Preference representation model (GPM) in comparison to traditional reward-based models, particularly focusing on its ability to model cyclic preferences and improve language model alignment.
-Our experiments are designed to address the following key questions: \begin{itemize}[leftmargin=*,parsep=1pt, itemsep=1pt, topsep=0pt] \item \textbf{Q1:} Can the GPM effectively capture and model cyclic and intransitive preferences, where traditional models like the Bradley-Terry (BT) reward model struggle? \item \textbf{Q2:} How does the GPM perform on standard preference modeling benchmarks (RewardBench) compared to the BT model? \item \textbf{Q3:} How does using the GPM for downstream policy optimization impact language model performance on real-world tasks compared to reward-based approaches? \end{itemize}
+We conducted several experiments to evaluate the effectiveness of the proposed General Preference embedding Model (GPM) in comparison to traditional reward-based models, particularly focusing on its ability to model general preference and improve language model alignment.